#!/usr/bin/env python3

 if node not in self.nodes():

-raise ValueError(f"Node {node} not in not in graph")
+raise ValueError(f"Node {node} not in graph")

 ancestors_list = set()